 Forthcoming events, news, mailing list &c.

-12.January.2018 : The new year opens with the most wonderful news.
-After years – literally – of quiet negotiation, the Chain of Jerries has, within the past week, been recovered.
-More to follow as details emerge.
+12.January.2018 : The new year opened with the most wonderful news.
+After years – literally – of investigation and quiet negotiation, the Chain of Jerries has, within the past week, been recovered.

 Online news stories from earlier years:

 After viewing the archive, please use the ‘Back’ button of your browser to return to this page.

 Squadron neck ties are back!

 After an absence of about 45 years, 255 Squadron gentlemen’s neck ties are back in stock.
 Price is £13 each plus £1.50 P&P. Sales are limited to surviving Squadron members (all ranks) and their relatives.
 Despatch is being handled by Shaun Stewart, but please apply in the first instance to the Association using the mail link at the foot of the Sitemap page.

 255 Squadron Association is an unincorporated group – a club, if you prefer that term – dedicated to recording the history of the Squadron and keeping alive the memory of those who fought with the unit during two World Wars.